 Americans working in China better have a gift ready when they show up for a business meeting.
 However, don't expect it to be eagerly accepted.
 In China, the customary tradition is that gifts are refused up to three times before being accepted.
-It is important to continue offering until the present is finally taken.
+It is important to continue offering your present until it is finally taken.

 While the business card has declined in importance in the U.S., that is far from the case in Japan.
 When doing business with the Japanese, Americans should be armed with stacks of their business cards, which should be printed in both English and Japanese.

 Expect a complete invasion of personal space if doing business in Brazil.
 While it could be considered impolite in the U.S., in Brazil it is customary to stand extremely close and use lots of physical contact while talking.
 While the normal reaction might be to back away, those who do risk losing out on a potential business relationship, since it is considered disrespectful.

 United Arab Emirates

 Left-handers may have some trouble doing business in the United Arab Emirates.
 In Middle Eastern countries, the left hand is considered unclean and used strictly for bodily hygiene.
 It is important to eat, shake hands and pass documents with the right hand only.
 Using the left hand to do any of those activities is a serious insult.

 When at a business dinner in India, Americans better be careful what they order.
 Those looking to make a good impression should refrain from digging into a juicy steak or hamburger during the dinner.
 Since the cow is considered a sacred animal in India, some can consider it a sign of disrespect to order any type of beef dish – or wear any type of leather – during a business lunch or dinner.

 While deadlines are usually considered firm dates in the U.S., the same can't be said in Spain.
-In Spain, deadlines are viewed more as a guideline and not as something that is frowned upon if missed.
-Americans shouldn't be insulted by this, but instead should schedule these potential delays into any timelines.
+In Spain, deadlines are viewed more as a guideline and not something that is frowned upon if missed.
+Americans shouldn't be insulted by this, but instead should schedule potential delays into any timelines.

 Be prepared to spend some time just saying hello and goodbye when in business meetings in Belgium.
 While a handshake will suffice as a greeting in the U.S., the Belgians prefer the kiss — or the "air kiss," to be more precise.